ana-cozma/blog/content/posts/aws-iam-deleting-users/index.md

 ## What can you do?

-First option, is to add the access key and MFA device to the Terraform configuration so then creation and removal of the users will be part of a complete flow fully managed by Terraform.
+The first option is to add the access key and MFA device to the Terraform configuration so the creation and removal of the users will be part of a complete flow fully managed by Terraform.

-Second option is to simply manually go to AWS Console > IAM, and check the user's Security credentials and MFA devices.
+The second option is to simply manually go to AWS Console > IAM, and check the user's Security credentials and MFA devices.
 For the active ones simply deactivate them and remove them manually.
 Then simply run to your configuration and run `terraform apply` again.

 And lastly, you can add the [`force_destroy` argument](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_user#force_destroy) to the `aws_iam_user` resource in your Terraform configuration.

 > _force_destroy - (Optional, default false) When destroying this user, destroy even if it has non-Terraform-managed IAM access keys, login profile or MFA devices.
 Without force_destroy a user with non-Terraform-managed access keys and login profile will fail to be destroyed._

 By enabling it, it will allow Terraform to delete the user even if it has non-Terraform-managed access keys and MFA devices.

 **Warning!**

-While it does seem a convenient option, be very careful with this argument, as it can lead to accidental deletion of users that are still active.
+While it does seem a convenient option, be very careful with this argument, as it can lead to the accidental deletion of users that are still active.
 So I would advise you to use it only if you are sure that the user is not active (maybe have a check in place that runs before the destruction of the resources), that you are aware of the security implications and lastly check the access of the team members that can run the Terraform code.

 ## Conclusion